 - Book fund: An individual book fund is available for all residents to purchase texts.

 - Office space: Each resident has personal desk space with a computer and dual monitors.
-The residents' room is on the 2nd floor (windows!).

 - Pagers: Cleveland Clinic has a text paging system.